 Whether you’re hiring one employee or 50,000, you want to be sure you’re placing the right individual in your open position.
-When you’re getting hundreds of thousands of applicants for those roles, it can seem nearly impossible to find the right people for your team.
+But when you’re getting hundreds of thousands of applicants for those roles, it can seem nearly impossible to find the right people for your team.

-Before you rush to organize your own “Jobs Day”, consider other methods of managing high volume recruiting.
 Luckily, recruitment has moved past manual CV screening and mass phone interviews.
-With technology, you’re able to make more intelligent candidate selection in shorter time.
+With technology, you’re able to make more intelligent candidate selection in a shorter time.

 Technology has changed the way you attract, vet, and get to know potential candidates, helping to make sure you’re connecting the right talent with the right positions at the right time – no matter how many positions you have to fill.

-Let’s take a look at how you can use technology to make your high volume recruitment process as smooth as possible.
-But first, let’s cover the basics.
+Let’s take a look at how you can use technology to make your high-volume recruitment process as smooth as possible.

 High volume recruiting is a process that involves hiring a high number of employees in a short amount of time.